-Only a few focus group respondents were personally associated with trappers, and in it.
+Only a few focus group respondents were personally associated with trappers, and respondents did not extend their personal feelings of trapping to these trappers.
+In general, trappers were not viewed negatively.

-I [knew a trapper] quite a few years ago, but the other thing that you have to remember, if someone doesn't go out and trap those animals, they're going to die anyway in a year or two.
-I don't have any personal experience with that here in Wisconsin.
-My brother-in-law used to do it, he doesn't do it anymore, there's not any money

-- I don't know about Wisconsin, but I do have friends that trap in Minnesota [and] would use a box trap, then you had to be real careful, obviously.
+- I [knew a trapper] quite a few years ago, but the other thing that you have to remember, if someone doesn't go out and trap those animals, they're going to die anyway in a year or two.
+I don't have any personal experience with that here in Wisconsin. - My brother-in-law used to do it, he doesn't do it anymore, there's not any money in it. - I don't know about Wisconsin, but I do have friends that trap in Minnesota [and] would use a box trap, then you had to be real careful, obviously.
 (AP) - Couple of people [I know are trappers]...this one man I know owns Hoosier Trapper in Greenwood.
 He is an avid hunter, goes all over the country hunting.
 He is a good activist, in to church and politics and a farmer.
 He controls the raccoons on his property; they eat up his crops.
 Just like deer management had the hunts in Brown County managing the wildlife.
 They are eating the park to death; they didn't have anything to eat so they had to manage it by taking some of the animals out of population.
 Disease, raccoons, opossums all those carry rabies...He was just using box traps.
 I had a roommate in college that trapped occasionally. - I knew people who did it, but not that well.
 I never went out with them or anything like that.
 (IN)